Palmolive (musician): Early life and punk rock career

 The Slits, now including Tessa, performed their first gig at the Harlesden Coliseum in London on 11 March 1977 along with the Buzzcocks, Subway Sect, and the Clash.
-Vivien Goldman's review of the article in Sounds proclaimed that the group had "PRESENCE".
-Ari's "unfettered vocal frenzy" coupled with Palmolive's “fierce percussive pounding” and the overall freedom and wildness of the band's musical and physical performance took the audience by surprise.
-Joe Strummer and Mick Jones (of the Clash) said Kate didn't look cool, and proposed to replace her with Viv Albertine, Mick's girlfriend.
+Vivien Goldman's review in Sounds proclaimed that the group had "PRESENCE".
+Ari's "unfettered vocal frenzy" coupled with Palmolive's "fierce percussive pounding" and the overall freedom and wildness of the band's musical and physical performance took the audience by surprise.
+Joe Strummer and Mick Jones (of the Clash) said Kate didn't look cool and proposed to replace her with Viv Albertine, Mick's girlfriend.
 Paloma agreed, and Viv joined the band.

 The Slits gained immediate attention and soon opened for the Clash's 1977 White Riot tour.
 Palmolive's passionate drumming was key to the overall brashness of the group's performances.
 The group's audacity – on-stage and in the street – was met by violence from men offended by their refusal of traditionally feminine attitudes and attire.

-The Slits’ raucous on-stage behaviour belied the democratic way they wrote their songs.
+The Slits' raucous on-stage behaviour belied the democratic way they wrote their songs.
 Members would bring lyrics, then create the music collaboratively, exchanging ideas, and devising arrangements together.
-Palmolive wrote the lyrics to several of the Slits’ initial songs, including Number One Enemy, Shoplifting, New Town, FM, and Adventures Close to Home.
+Palmolive wrote the lyrics to several of the Slits' initial songs, including "Number One Enemy", "Shoplifting", "New Town", "FM", and "Adventures Close to Home".

-By the time that these songs were recorded for release on the Slits' first album, Cut, Palmolive was no longer in the band.
+By the time that these songs were recorded for release on the Slits' first album, Cut (1979), Palmolive was no longer in the band.
 She was unhappy due to tensions with the rest of the band over management and creative decisions.
 Disagreements built up and she was kicked out of the band just before they signed a contract with Island Records.
 She later claimed that the disagreements included posing nude on the cover of Cut. but Viv Albertine said Palmolive had been asked to leave the band several months previously.
 Her drumming, along with some of the songs she wrote while with the band, can be heard on the group's 1977 and 1978 John Peel Sessions.

 In November 1978, Palmolive appeared as drummer with Spizzoil in a gig at the Hammersmith Odeon, then soon joined her friend Gina Birch and Ana DaSilva in the Raincoats.
-Palmolive recruited violinist Vicky Aspinall into the group by hanging an ad in Compendium Books, a “centre for alternative thinkers.”
+Palmolive recruited violinist Vicky Aspinall into the group by hanging an ad in Compendium Books, a "centre for alternative thinkers".
 Her drumming is characterized by Raincoats biographer Jenn Pelly as "more like painting, abstract-expressionist, not at all like a metronome."
 It fitted well with the band's non-linear, non-hierarchical approach to making music.
 Palmolive played on the Raincoats initial EP and their first album, The Raincoats, considered a "feminine response to rock'n'roll hegemony."
 She drummed for the Raincoats on a UK tour with Rough Trade labelmates Kleenex (later renamed LiliPUT after Kimberly-Clark, the manufacturer of the tissue paper brand, threatened legal action) in 1979.